REBELinBLUE/kube-guide/3-tutorial.md

 pod/kuard created
 ```

-in the other terminal the output should change to include the following
+in the other terminal the output should change to include something similar to the following

 ```bash